-I am a research assistant in the finance group of MIT Sloan School of Management, working on cryptocurrency and macrofinance for Professors Antoinette Schoar and Jonathan A. Parker.
+I am an incoming Ph.D. student at the finance group of the MIT Sloan School of Management.
+I am interested in FinTech, entrepreneurship & innovation, and labor & technology.
 I received M.S.
 Statistics from the University of Chicago in July 2019.
-Before that, I worked on machine learning optimization at SHUFE-RIIS and Cardinal Operations in Shanghai, China.
+Before that, I was a machine learning engineer at SHUFE-RIIS and Cardinal Operations in Shanghai, China.
 From 2014 to 2017, I studied Mathematics at the University of California, Los Angeles (UCLA) and received a B.S. degree with summa cum laude and departmental honors.
 I published a large-scale machine learning optimization algorithm in IEEE Trans.
 Signal Process. with Dr. Kun Yuan and Professor Ali H. Sayed at UCLA.
 Before running out of my spare time, I practiced quantitative trading in the Chinese stock market.
 I am from Zhengzhou, China.

 Apr 22.
 I helped write a blog post on how credit card companies target less-educated consumers with more complicated offers.